Written by Luciano Narvaez

-While interviewing Maria and Rose Marie, there were many connections to be made surrounding their telling of Eusebio Saretta’s story and the themes that were discussed by Professor Teresa Russo in HUMN*3800.
-The theme of multiculturalism is consistently evident throughout Eusebio’s life, as his Italian culture and traditions were not only kept when he arrived in Canada but rather thrived blending into his community, especially in his growing family.
+While interviewing Maria and Rose Marie, there were many connections to be made to this oral history about the life of Eusebio Saretta’s story and the themes that were discussed by Professor Teresa Russo in HUMN*3800.
+The theme of multiculturalism is consistently evident throughout Eusebio’s life as his Italian culture and traditions were not only maintained when he arrived in Canada but rather thrived blending them into his community and specially sharing these traditions with his growing family.

 Eusebio’s wife and daughter speak highly of the multicultural identity already established in Eusebio’s community.
-It was this blend of cultures such as Polish, Ukrainian, most prominently other Italians, and more sharing a community that must’ve made Eusebio’s transition not feel so lonely.
+It was this blend of cultures such as Polish, Ukrainian, most prominently other Italians, and more sharing a community that must have made Eusebio’s transition not feel so lonely.

 As discussed by Robert Harney, in “The Italian Immigrant Experience”, much of the Italian immigration history is rooted in finding economic opportunity.
 Connecting to Eusebio’s story, despite his roots, there was a want for a “better life” from the war and poverty in Italy.
 Eusebio’s legacy stems from that decision to leave.
 The family he has left to continue his legacy speaks highly of his character, his kindness and his work ethic wanting to have left a better life for his family here in Canada to prosper.

 Before conducting my interview, my hope was simply to learn a little bit about Italian culture.
-I had never conducted an interview prior and my specialty in my education was more maths based studying primarily through the Economics department.
+I had never conducted an interview prior and my specialty in my education was more math based, studying primarily in the Economics department.
 The knowledge and skills I obtained from this project are far more than I could have hoped to gain.
 In terms of the actual interview, I’ve now learned there are numerous factors to consider in order to prepare before conducting one.
 It’s crucial to note the attentiveness needed for the interviewee to obtain a fully fleshed-out interview.
 By allowing them to speak, showing physical attentiveness (nodding and eye recognition), showing sensitivity when needed, and asking follow-up questions you’ve given the interviewee the comfort of entrusting you with their full story.
 Especially with a story as fragile as Italian immigration, I’ve learned it’s imperative to make every minute as productive as possible.
 Every little story of Eusebio’s life whether it was of him sharing his Italian culture with his family or hunting ducks with his Baretta shotgun all play an important role in piecing together his cultural journey.
 Sharing Eusebio’s story was an absolute honour and a gift.
 This project opened my eyes to the many hidden stories of immigration struggles I was unaware of.
-Studying Eusebio’s journey of him and his family has allowed me to think twice and appreciate the bigger story when seeing displays of Italian culture in my community.
+Studying the journey of Eusebio and his family has allowed me to think twice about the various stories that make up a community and appreciate that there are significant stories of each individual when I walk through my community and see displays of Italian culture.

 All photographs included have been approved for sharing from the private collection of Rose Marie Saretta and Maria Pia Prigione.

 Bressani, Francesco Guiseppe.
-“Promeo.”
-The Anthologie of Italian-Canadian Writing, edited by Joseph Pivato.
+“Breve Relatione.”
+In The Anthology of Italian-Canadian Writing, edited by Joseph Pivato.
 Guernica Editions Inc., 1998, pp. 22-26.

 How to cite this page: